 Senate Excellence in Teaching Award.

 He is currently a member of the Editorial Board for Human Communication Research, Communication Research, Communication Quarterly, and the Journal of Computer Mediated Communication.

 Professor Caplan's research examines technology and interpersonal behavior.
 He has worked to develop and test a cognitive behavioral model of problematic Internet use along with the Generalized Problematic Internet Use Scale 2 (GPIUS2).
 To date, the GPIUS2 has been used worldwide and translated into 11 languages.

 Professor Caplan's book, "The Changing Face of Problematic Internet Use: An Interpersonal Approach" examines the trends and development of research on problematic types of online social behavior, including Internet/gaming addiction, online behavior and relational conflict, online infidelity, cyberbullying, cyberstalking, and the recent development of being constantly connected to mobile devices and social networks.

 well-being influences both his research and teaching.
-In teaching, Professor Caplan strives to help students apply the findings from research to their own lives in order to enhance
+Professor Caplan strives to help students apply the findings from research to their own lives in order to enhance

 their psychosocial well-being.
 His guiding pedagogical philosophy is that true learning occurs when students become active participants

 of Interpersonal Communication (Graduate Seminar)

 Move this whole section up, swapping places with the section above it.